storj/docs/app/support/users/page.md

 If you need to collaborate with other developers on a project, you can add other developers who have an account on the same Satellite as your project.

 {% callout type="warning"  %}
-When you add another user to your project, that user will have full access to the Project Dashboard, Object Browser, and access Grants for your Project.&#x20;
+When you add another user to your project, that user will have full access to the Project Dashboard, Object Browser, and access Grants for your Project.
 {% /callout %}

 Navigate to the **Users** screen.